 There are many resources available to help students finance their program.
 They include, but are not limited to, financial aid, scholarships, and individual fundraising.
 You are encourage to explore any and all options.
-See the Need Money? page to get started.
+See the Financial Aid and Scholarships page to get started.